Official Membership and Angling Rules of the Southern Kingfish Association

 Mercury Tournament Trail & Division Rules

 OVERVIEW: This is a team competition in which the team’s captain receives one (1) point per pound for their largest King Mackerel weighed in per tournament(minimum 10 pounds).
 SKA must have the make, model, power, and boat name of the team.
 This is a boat/team effort.
 The boat you register at the start of the season is the boat you must fish on throughout the year in that division.
 The name of the boat remains the same all year, as you cannot change names in midseason.
-If you sell your boat, you will be allowed to transfer points to the new boat, provided that you remain within the same boat class., i.e. if you begin the year in the Small Boat Class, garner points, then purchase a boat 28 feet or larger, you will NOT be allowed to transfer points between the Small Boat Class and the Open Class.
+If you sell your boat, you will be allowed to transfer points to the new boat, provided that you remain within the same boat class., i.e. if you begin the year in the Small Boat Class, garner points, then purchase a boat larger than 28 feet, you will NOT be allowed to transfer points between the Small Boat Class and the Open Class.
 Putting your current boat up for sale and fishing on another vessel does NOT qualify as a reason to carry over points to another boat.
 You may not substitute a boat for one that is already declared as a SKA tournament boat, furthermore you may not substitute a boat in order to allow your SKA declared vessel to fish in a non-SKA tournament.
 There are two exceptions: one is a licensed boat dealer fishing a company-owned demonstration boat.
 The MSO of the boat must be in the dealer’s name and the name given the boat at the start of the season must remain the same.
 The other pertains to breakdowns.
 See paragraph 7 of Sanctioned Tournament and SKA Produced Tournament Rules.
 All substitutions qualifying under these exceptions must be approved by SKA Director of Operations prior to tournament registration.
 Chartered and/or rented vessels will not be allowed to compete in SKA sanctioned and SKA Professional Tour events.
 Substitution vessels will be allowed in the event of breakdowns or if the manufacturer of a new vessel is not complete at the time of tournament.

 CAPTAIN QUALIFICATIONS: For members to register as captain or co-captain, they must be at least 16 years of age and have had their sixteenth birthday prior to January 1 of that season.
 It is highly recommended that if you register as captain with the SKA that you also register as captain with the sanctioned tournament’s officials in order to eliminate any confusion in scorekeeping.
 Once a captain is determined, he or she will remain captain for that season.
 SKA recommends designating a co-captain at the beginning of the season in case the captain cannot be onboard for an event.